linpengcheng/PurefunctionPipelineDataflow/doc/markdown_literary_programming.md

 when we edit the code, we can preview the effect in real time.
 Editing literary code has a live preview panel like most markdown editors.

-## The editor has a Live Preview panel to do the following work:
+## Live Preview Panel of editor do the following work

 1. Get the current text